bengrunfeld/button-client/PLAN.md

 - Set up an AWS Redis instance to store the timestamp of the last button press in an in-memory cache.
 This makes it SUPER fast to load, and is highly available around the globe.
 The data stored here would contain the ID of the game which is currently in progress.
 So we'd download GAME_ID and LAST_PRESSED_DATETIME from Redis, and there would ONLY be ONE data record there, which gets overwritten or destroyed and then re-created on each new game start.
 We'd then use that GAME_ID to go and interact with the other data from AWS RDS.

+  - UPDATE re Redis: I tested response time from AWS RDS, and it's about 200ms, which is enough for this test.
+I'd only implement Redis for a full Production app.

 - Store the Player (User) data in a SQL database.
-Relations are required between PLAYER and GAME_HISTORY, but we don't need it to be AS fast as the game timestamp.
+Relations are required between PLAYER and GAME, but we don't need it to be AS fast as the game timestamp.
 This way, we save money, since Redis is expensive, and we don't need MEGA-HIGH performance for this feature.
 Use AWS RDS.

 - A cool feature might be to use Swagger and JSON-API to implement documentation and standardization for API's.
-This is a "nice-to-have" so it will be implemented last.
+This is a "nice-to-have" so it will be implemented last, if at all.

 - High speed page load is important, so SSR and high-availability edge caching with Zeit Now and NextJS.

-- Because we're ingesting data from external and untrusted sources (i.e. not our own code), we'll use TypeScript.
+- Because we're ingesting data from external and untrusted sources (DB, User input), we'll use TypeScript and will filter User input.

 - Let's keep the code clean, so ESLint and Prettier with compatability for TypeScript.
-Also, code should adhere to our internal styleguide.
+Also, code should adhere to our internal styleguide (STYLE_GUIDE.md).
 Readability is king.

 - Unit and integration tests are required for behavior and services like external wallets.
-Use Supertest for API testing.

-- Create a visual chart of the architecture of the app, then present it in a short video.
-Also, make an ERD.
+- Create a visual chart of the architecture of the app and an ERD for DB.

 - Use Formik to aid with form creation and maintenance.
 Read up on it.